-If you are interested in joining the lab as a PhD student you should send an email describing their background and interests to Dr. Frishkoff (email@example.com) with “2022 PhD position” in the subject line.
+If you are interested in joining the lab as a PhD student you should send an email describing your background and interests to Dr Frishkoff (firstname.lastname@example.org) with “2023 PhD position” in the subject line.
 Please include your CV, a statement of research interests, and GRE scores.

 Applicants should apply to the PhD program in Biology (http://www.uta.edu/admissions/graduate/apply/how-to-apply.php).

 Review of applications will begin on December 1, 2022.

 Why live in Arlington TX?

 Arlington, let’s be honest, is probably not your first choice as a place to live.
 Texas as a whole often gets a bad rap, especially if you’re not from the US.
 What about Arlington though?
 Ok, so it won’t live up to the other big Texan city starting with the letter A. There is, however, more to Arlington than just the Dallas Cowboys Stadium, Six Flags national headquarters, and the coveted International Bowling Museum.

 - home to a wealth of different cultures, including Vietnamese, Chinese, Indian, Mexican, Venezualan, Thai, El Salvadorian, Ghanian, Polish and Cameroonian.

 - host to over 300 restaurants, including everything from BBQ and Hushpuppies, to Phở and Pupusas.